zopefoundation/meta/config/README.rst

 After running the script you should manually do the following steps:

+1. Check for changes in the updated repository and for the need of a change log entry over there.
-1. Make sure TravisCI runs the ``master`` branch once a week.
+2. Make sure TravisCI runs the ``master`` branch once a week.
 (See settings of the package on TravisCI).
-2. Make sure the package is activated on https://coveralls.io by trying to add the repository name and making it active.
+3. Make sure the package is activated on https://coveralls.io by trying to add the repository name and making it active.
-3. Check in possible changes in the zopefoundation/meta repository.
+4. Check in possible changes in the zopefoundation/meta repository.

 Hints